vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

 The routes are shown here:
 ********************* INSERT THE DIAGRAM *****************
+Refer to [Heliport Responsibility](#heliport-responsibility) to determine which ADC position (when both are online) is responsible for managing helicopter arrivals and departures.

 #### Departures
 IFR helicopters should conform to fixed wing ops and be processed via the **SY (RADAR) SID** from an appropriate runway, unless a visual departure is acceptable.